Harshjain10020/Sql-Data-Analysis/README.md

 - SQL queries for data operations and reporting

 ## Contents
-- `assignment.pdf`: Full assignment description and solutions.
+- `assignment.pdf`: Full assignment description, solutions and screenshots of SQL query results.
 - `SQL_queries.txt`: My SQL queries written and tested.
-- `/screenshots`: Screenshots of SQL query results.

 ## AI Usage
 No AI tools were used to solve practical challenges.
 All queries and analysis were done manually.